Welcome to my blog!

 Enjoy Chocolate Mindfully

-If you find yourself overindulging during Easter, don’t dwell on it.
-Say: "It's done, it's in the past and I choose to move on".
-Avoid prolonging feelings of guilt or regret and return to having less snacks and treats once the holiday is over.
+If you do overindulge, don’t dwell on it.
+Simply say: “It’s done, it’s in the past, and I choose to move on.”
+Avoid prolonging guilt or regret, and return to your usual balanced eating habits once the holiday is over.

 Delicious Hazelnut Brownies